 - Comfortable fitting upper

-- Comfortable toe box to allow for spread
+- Comfortable toe box

 - More colorful, fashionable appearance